 Key Differences in Papiamento vs Papiamentu

-As the spelling of each dialect suggests, words in Aruba often end with “o” and the same words in Papiamentu often end in “u”.
+As the spelling of each dialect suggests, words in Aruba often end with “o” and the same words in Papiamentu often end with “u”.
 There is a similar difference in the “c” (Aruba) and “k” (Curacao and Bonaire).

 The reason for these differences is based on the spelling method chosen by each region.